Crystals, Rocks, Minerals: What's the Difference?

 Some crystals can be difficult to see because of their size or because they're tightly interlocked or fused together.
 Others are large enough to be seen with the naked eye.

 Crystals vary in size from a few millimetres to several metres.
 Their crystalline structure defines their external shape.
-Cube-shaped crystals, which are often seen in pyrite and fluorite, are one of the simplest and most common shapes.
+Cube-shaped crystals, often seen in pyrite and fluorite, are one of the simplest and most common shapes.

 (*)